 - Interface-specific attributes: In particular, the data flow lets you define how data is exchanged.
 Note that this question is independent from the Provider / Consumer concept: If an application like LeanIX offers a read API, the direction is outgoing, while in case of a write API, it's incoming.
 Still in both cases, LeanIX is the Provider.

 Assuming that the related Fact Sheets have been created already, the interfaces can easily be imported via XLS as follows:

 The Interface Circle Map gives you a nice overview of the complexity and lets you identify interface-clusters.
-It's at its most powerful when used with individual filters, see Insights through Reports
+It is most powerful when used with individual filters, see Insights through Reports

 There are two major use cases for filtering: